Rajya Sabha

-The Rajya Sabha has equal footing in legislation with the Lok Sabha, except in the area of supply, where the latter has overriding powers.
-In the case of conflicting legislation, a joint sitting of the two houses can be held, where the Lok Sabha would hold a greater influence because of its larger membership.
-The vice president of India (currently, Jagdeep Dhankhar) is the ex-officio chairman of the Rajya Sabha, who presides over its sessions.
-The deputy chairman, who is elected from amongst the house's members, takes care of the day-to-day matters of the house in the absence of the chairman.
-The Rajya Sabha held its first sitting on 13 May 1952.
+The Rajya Sabha has equal footing in legislation with the Lok Sabha, except in the area of loss of supply, where the latter has overriding powers.
+In the case of conflicting legislation, a Joint Session of Indian Parliament can be held, where the Lok Sabha holds a greater influence because of its larger membership.
+The vice president of India is the ex-officio chairman of the Rajya Sabha, who presides over its sessions.
+The Deputy Chairman of the Rajya Sabha, who is elected from amongst the house's members, takes care of the day-to-day matters of the house in the absence of the chairman.
+The council held its first sitting on 13 May 1952.

 The Rajya Sabha meets in the eponymous chamber in Parliament House in New Delhi.
-Since 18 July 2018, the Rajya Sabha has the facility for simultaneous interpretation in all the 22 scheduled languages of India.
+Since 18 July 2018, the Rajya Sabha has the facility for simultaneous interpretation in all the languages with official status in India.
+Rajya Sabha proceedings are televised live on channel Sansad TV, headquartered within the premises of Parliament.
+The new parliament building has a seating capacity of 384 for the Rajya Sabha.